giselaortt/Tools-for-Anki/README.md

   - extract text from the PDF's of the Goethe-tests and book with model tests using OCR
   - estimation of my total german vocabulary
   - plural and gender correctedness checking with crawler and scrapping.
+  - Eliminate repetitions: Add new flashcards to anki only if they are not already contained in the current deck.

 ### To be implemented:
   - better control for the size of the setences, not to end up with 1 word sentences.